How to Manage and Improve Team Dynamics

 Collaboration is the key to successful project accomplishment.
-When each team member gets deeply involved in collaborative work, they are more willing to share new ideas and aimed at achieving a common goal with high results.
+When each team member gets deeply involved in collaborative work, they are more willing to share new ideas and aim at achieving a common goal with high results.
 For this, you need to develop collaboration within teams and spread this practice over the whole company.

 👨💼 Help team leaders to develop

 Team leaders are the driving force at the core of every team.
-This way you should have your team leaders to be strong and experienced professionals who can set goals and delegate tasks in the team effectively.
+This way you should have your team leaders be strong and experienced professionals who can set goals and delegate tasks in the team effectively.